michelecortiana/compileforge/README.md

 <a name="troubleshooting"></a>
 ## Troubleshooting

+**Secrets out of sync across `.env` files (e.g. after editing one manually)** Run `./setup.sh --reset` to wipe and regenerate all `.env` files and secrets consistently in one shot.

+**`setup.sh` fails with "Gateway did not become healthy in time"** Run `docker compose logs gateway` to see why — commonly a stale container from a previous run holding a port, or Postgres/RabbitMQ not finishing their own health check first.
+Try `docker compose down -v` and re-run `./setup.sh`.

+**UI loads but every request fails with 401 Unauthorized** The UI container was built with a different `API_KEY` than the one the Gateway currently has (e.g. you edited `.env.docker` by hand after the UI image was already built).
+Since Vite bakes `VITE_API_KEY` into the JS bundle at build time, restarting the container is not enough — rebuild it: `docker compose up -d --build ui`.
+Running `./setup.sh --reset` handles this automatically.

 **Prometheus dashboards are empty / Grafana panels show "No data"** `METRICS_TOKEN` in your `.env.docker` doesn't match the value in `secrets/metrics_token.txt` — they must be identical.